 Deletion of Jiva Volumes

 As part of deleting the Jiva Volumes - OpenEBS launches scrub jobs for clearing the data from the nodes.
 This job will be running in OpenEBS installed namespace.
 The completed jobs need to be cleared using the following command.

 kubectl delete jobs -l openebs.io/cas-type=jiva -n <openebs_namespace>

-In addition, the job is set with a TTL to get cleaned up, if the cluster version is greater than 1.12.
-However, for the feature to work, the alpha feature needs to be enabled in the cluster.
+In addition, the job is set with a TTL to get cleaned up, if the Kubernetes version is greater than 1.12.
+However, for the feature to work, the Kubernetes alpha flag needs to be enabled in the cluster.
 More information can be read from here.